3 Ways Your Organization Can Handle the IT Skills Shortage

-Lack of Expertise Keeps Firms from the Cloud
+Lack of Expertise Keeps Firms on Prem

 Software developer is among the four most in-demand professions in the US in 2022, a position that is unlikely to change as companies increase cloud spending and embrace digital transformation strategies.
 And as demand for public cloud services skyrockets, tech giants like Amazon and Microsoft are dramatically expanding their workforces.
 This leaves other companies struggling to staff key IT positions and, in some cases, putting digitization efforts on hold.

 |Did You Know?
 More than 70% of IT leaders around the globe say the IT skills shortage is an urgent concern.|

 The most obvious way to ensure your company isn’t hampered by the IT skills shortage is to keep hiring IT staff.
 The success of this strategy will depend heavily on your budget to do so, since you’ll be competing with nearly all of the corporate world to attract and retain employees with the skills and experience you need.